fgallardograzio/commit-tagger/README.md

 <pre>./uninstall</pre>

-The list of the files and folders that will be removed is presented, and you will be prompted for confirmation.
+The list of files and folders that will be removed is presented, and you will be prompted for confirmation.

 ## Known issues and limitations